-- Notify the plant superintendent and project manager. - Notify the UIC Program Director within 24 hours of the emergency event, per 40 CFR 146.91(c). - Determine the severity of the event, based on the information available, within 24 hours of notification. - For a Major or Serious emergency: - Contact security to restrict access to the Elk Hills 26R Storage site. - Initiate shutdown plan. - Shut-in injection well and vent CO2 from surface facilities. - Continuously monitor well pressure, temperature, and annulus pressure to assess integrity loss and determine the root cause of failure. - Identify and, if necessary, implement appropriate remedial actions (in consultation with the UIC Program Director). - For a Minor emergency: - Conduct assessment to determine whether there has been a loss of mechanical integrity. - If there has been a loss of mechanical integrity, initiate shutdown plan. - Contact security to restrict access to the Elk Hills 26R Storage site. - Initiate shutdown plan. - Shut-in injection well and vent CO2 from surface facilities. - Continuously monitor well pressure, temperature, and annulus pressure to assess integrity loss and determine the root cause of failure.
+- Notify the plant superintendent and project manager. - Notify the UIC Program Director within 24 hours of the emergency event, per 40 CFR 146.91(c). - Determine the severity of the event, based on the information available, within 24 hours of notification. - For a Major or Serious emergency (failure of sensors that will require shutdown of well to repair, requires extended repair time (>48 hours) and/or well intervention to remediate): - Contact security to restrict access to the storage site. - Communicate with CTV personnel and local authorities to isolate the area and initiate evacuation plans, as necessary.

+- Initiate shutdown plan. - Shut-in injection well and vent CO2 from surface facilities. - Manually collect surface tubing pressure and annulus pressure as needed to monitor the well until monitoring equipment is repaired. - Identify and, if necessary, implement appropriate remedial actions (in consultation with the UIC Program Director). - Verify whether contamination has occurred via handheld CO2 monitors. - Confirm well integrity prior to restarting injection and upon approval of the UIC Program Director. - For a Minor emergency (sensor or monitoring failure that does not require shutdown of the well to repair): - Conduct assessment to determine whether there has been a loss of mechanical integrity. - If there has been a loss of mechanical integrity, initiate shutdown plan and refer to Major or Serious emergency guidelines. - Evaluate the cause of failure, and mitigate if necessary (i.e., repair equipment). - Contact security to restrict access to the storage site. - Shut-in injection well and vent CO2 from surface facilities. - Continuously monitor well pressure, temperature, and annulus pressure to assess integrity loss and determine the root cause of failure. - Confirm well integrity prior to restarting injection and upon approval of the UIC Program Director.

-Response Personnel: Emergency response personnel, drilling crew, geotechnical professionals, and environmental or water treatment professionals.
+Response Personnel: Emergency response personnel, drilling crew, geotechnical professionals, and environmental or water-treatment professionals.

-Equipment: Drill rig, logging equipment, cement or casing and air and water testing equipment.
+Equipment: Drill rig, logging equipment, cement or casing, and air and water testing equipment.

+5.3.
 Potential Brine or CO2 Leakage to USDW